melezhik/outthentic-dsl/README.md

     begin:
         here we begin
-        and till the very end of test
+        and till the very end
+        of this text

-        we are in `text block` mode
+        we remain in `text block` mode

 # Code expressions